segmentio/segment-docs/src/connections/destinations/index.md

 ### Replays

-Replays allow customers to replay historical data from our S3 logs into downstream server-side destinations.
-If you want to try out a new email or analytics tool, for example, we can replay your historical data for the past 6 months into that tool.
+[Replays](/docs/guides/general/what-is-replay/) allow customers to load historical data from our S3 logs into downstream destinations which accept cloud-mode data.
+So, for example, if you wanted to try out a new email or analytics tool, we can replay your historical data into that tool.
 This gives you a great testing environment and prevents data lock-in when vendors try to hold data hostage.
 Replay is available to our [Business](https://segment.com/pricing) customers, and you can learn more by [contacting us](https://segment.com/contact/sales).

 ## Warehouse Schemas